Malignant (2021 film): Production

+Development

 In July 2019, it was announced that James Wan would direct the film at New Line Cinema from a screenplay by Akela Cooper and J. T. Petty, based on an original story he wrote alongside his wife Ingrid Bisu.
 Cooper ultimately received sole screenplay credit, with Wan, Bisu, and Cooper sharing "story by" billing; Wan served as a producer alongside Michael Clear under his Atomic Monster banner.
 That September, Wan officially revealed the title as Malignant, with Bloody Disgusting reporting the film would be in line with a giallo film.
 Bisu's fascination with medical anomalies led her to read about Edward Mordake, which inspired the Gabriel character.

 On October 24, 2019, Wan clarified that the film is not based on his graphic novel Malignant Man, stating, "It's definitely not a superhero film [Malignant Man is a superhero].
 Malignant is an original thriller not based o [sic] any existing IP."
 He cited the influence of Italian horror filmmaker Dario Argento, particularly his films Tenebrae (1982), Phenomena (1985), and Trauma (1993).

+Casting

 In August 2019, Annabelle Wallis, George Young, and Jake Abel were cast in the film.
 In September 2019, Maddie Hasson, Michole Briana White, and Jacqueline McKenzie were also added, as was Mckenna Grace in March 2020.

+Filming

-Production began on September 24, 2019, in Los Angeles and concluded on December 8, 2019.
+Production began in Los Angeles on September 24, 2019, and concluded on December 8.

+Music

 Release

 Malignant was theatrically released in a few international markets (including France) on September 1, 2021, and then in the United States on September 10, distributed by Warner Bros.
 Pictures under the New Line Cinema banner.
 It was originally scheduled for release on August 14, 2020, but due to the COVID-19 pandemic, the film was removed from the release schedule in March 2020.
 As part of its plan for their 2021 films, Warner Bros. streamed Malignant simultaneously on HBO Max for one month, after which the film was removed until the normal home media release schedule period.
-The film is also released at the video-on-demand through digital streaming on October 22, 2021, and on Blu-ray and DVD on November 30, 2021.
+The film was also released on VOD on October 22, 2021, and on Blu-ray and DVD on November 30, 2021.
 It was released on 4K on May 24, 2022.